The objectives of the Huron Street project are to:

 What’s included in this project?

-This project includes landscaping, enhanced crosswalks, expanded pedestrian spaces, pedestrian scale lighting, traffic improvements and possibly non-rush hour on street parking.
+This project includes landscaping, enhanced crosswalks, expanded pedestrian spaces, pedestrian scale lighting, and traffic improvements.

 What are the desired outcomes of this project?